 It’s still a favorite place for spirits of owners, employees and those who like to party!

 The rooms also shine with the original decor.
-All seventy guest rooms have wooden shutters, Dade County pine floors, and their original furniture; decorated with tropical fabrics and colors and original artwork from Florida artists.
+All seventy guest rooms have wooden shutters, Dade County pine floors, and their original furniture, decorated with tropical fabrics and colors and original artwork from Florida artists.

 It is also a popular place for club members and hotel guests to hold social events.
-Their website states, “The Club offers a beautiful setting with spectacular ocean views for a variety of events, sunset cocktail parties, dinners, beach weddings and receptions.
+The hotel website states, “The Club offers a beautiful setting with spectacular ocean views for a variety of events, sunset cocktail parties, dinners, beach weddings and receptions.
 We will work to personalize your arrangements for you.”

-An elevator that was run by staff is one of many conveniences provided.
 Hampton ran his hotel until 1935, when he sold it to the father, son and daughter-in-law team, Charles and George and Agnes Bowden, who changed its name to Colony Hotel.

-These infamous guests behaved themselves in Delray and didn’t leave any bodies of enemies on the beach, or conduct mob business on the hotel property.
+Fortunately, these infamous guests behaved themselves in Delray and didn’t leave any bodies of enemies on the beach, or conduct mob business on the hotel property.

 In 2022, I am glad to say that the Colony Hotel survived the Covid plague, and is going strong all year around.
 It is a favorite place to stay and vacation right on the beach, take art classes, go to festivals and enjoy the peace that wells up in the Colony Hotel and Cabaña.

 Living people are not the only ones who love the Colony Hotel.
 Spirits with a positive attachment to its past reside peacefully with the living for a variety of reasons.

 Former owners and residents of hotels and homes, especially those who built and loved their properties, sometimes can’t resist staying around, spending their after-lives in their favorite places.
 Sometimes they choose to just visit to keep an eye on the living, and supervise the staff and current owners, to be sure things are run properly!